 Black History Month

-October is Black History Month is a reflection of the positive contribution Black peoples have made in the development of Britain.
+October is Black History Month.
+It is a reflection of the positive contribution Black peoples have made in the development of Britain.

 For countless generations people of African and Caribbean descent have been shaping our nation’s story, making a huge difference to our national and cultural life and helping to make Britain a better place to be.